nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 #### Error handling ####

-The provider system **SHALL** return an [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data field is corrupt or a specific business rule/constraint is breached.
+The provider system **SHALL** return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data field is corrupt or a specific business rule/constraint is breached.

 Errors that may be encountered include:

 - the `patientNHSNumber` parameter is not provided
 - the `patientNHSNumber` is invalid, for example it fails format or check digit tests
-- the `patientNHSNumber` has not been traced or cross checked on PDS in the providing system
+- the `patientNHSNumber` has not been traced or cross-checked on PDS in the providing system
 - a patient could not be found matching the `patientNHSNumber` provided
 - an invalid `medicationDatePeriod` range is requested (that is, end date < start date)
 - `medicationDatePeriod.start` or `medicationDatePeriod.end` contain a partial date, or have a value containing a time or offset component